IND4RKHK/cmd_to_lnk/README.md

-## 📄 Technical Documentation — `cmd_to_lnk.py`
+## 📄 Technical Documentation — `lnkforge.py`

 ![Lnkforge Banner](https://repository-images.githubusercontent.com/963398358/850600df-af13-4d69-8c81-0d4312082eed)

 ### 📌 Overview

 This script allows the generation of `.lnk` (Windows shortcut) files that embed PowerShell commands.
-The payload is Base64-encoded using UTF-16BE and inserted into a modified base file (`modular_lnk.txt`).
+The payload is Base64-encoded using UTF-16BE and inserted into a modified base file (`modular_lnk.b64`).
 It supports a "minimal" mode where the PowerShell window executes in minimized state.

 > 💡 This tool is especially useful for users who want to generate Windows `.lnk` files from Linux or Termux environments without needing access to a Windows GUI.